TheJaredWilcurt/inkline.io/src/views/docs/components/CardView/template.md

 ~~~

 ## Card Variants
 Inkline includes several predefined card styles that you can use within your application.
+You can apply a style using the `variant` property.

 <i-row class="_margin-bottom-1">
     <i-column md="4">